 At Tresham we expect 100% attendance on each course.
 We will monitor your child’s attendance at college and, should there be an issue, you will be notified by letter.

 Each student at Tresham is assigned a Personal Development Coach who has regular meetings with them to discuss their progress and learning goals going forwards.
 If your child / ward is under the age of 18 we will send you two Progress Reports during the year and invite you to attend Parents’ Evenings to discuss your childs’ progress.

 The college operates a transport scheme which provides access to public transport bus services.
 If students are struggling to pay for their transport into college help may be available through the Learner Support Fund.
-Our Customer Services team will be pleased to discuss any concerns with travel arrangements with you.
+Our Student Services team will be pleased to discuss any concerns with travel arrangements with you.